 If you’re considering a website redesign, this article is for you…

-What people typically do next is hire a creative agency to redesign their website for 5, maybe $10,000 dollars.
-You’d think a beautiful new website like that would ease your fears, make you proud AND increase business, right?
+People typically hire a creative agency to redesign their website for $5,000–$10,000.
+You think a beautiful new website would ease your fears, make you proud AND increase business, right?

 Every day they head into their office and refresh, refresh, refresh.
-Days, weeks go by and nothing.
-Nobody knows, nobody cares.
+Days and weeks go by, and nothing.
+Nobody knows, and nobody cares.

-So, if you’re watching this, I assume you might be about to redesign your website.
-And I don’t want to stop you, if it’s what you really need.
+So, if you’re reading this, I assume you might be about to redesign your website.

-I just want to save you from wasting your time and money if it’s not.
-Your website should be your most profitable asset, not your most painful.
+I want to save you from wasting your time and money if it’s not.
+Your website should be your most profitable asset, not your most painful one.

 So I want to help you understand some good reasons to redesign your website, followed by a few not-so-good reasons… and what to do instead.

-So, if you walked into my office today and asked me to work on your website, the first question I’d ask you is, “Why?”
+So, if you walked into my office today and asked me to work on your website, the first question I’d ask is, “Why?”
 I’d ask, “Why do you need to redesign your website?”
-If you answered with one of the following three reasons, I’d say, you should do it!
+If you answered one of the following three reasons, I’d say you should do it!

 1. Your website is broken

 For example, maybe your website isn’t viewable on mobile devices.
-This is going to take some intentionality to fix and would be a great reason to redo the website.
-It’s also likely that if your website is old enough to not be mobile responsive, there are some issues on the desktop version too that are making it really hard to use.
+This will take some intentionality to fix and would be a great reason to redo the website.
+It’s also likely that if your website is old enough not to be mobile responsive, some issues on the desktop version make it hard to use.

-Believe it or not, just last year I had a client who had this problem.
-Because her website was so antiquated, the best solution was literally to start over.
-So we helped her redesign her site and now she’s quadrupled sales for her business.
+Believe it or not, I had a client who had this problem last year.
+Because her website was so antiquated, the best solution was to start over.
+So we helped her redesign her site, and now she’s quadrupled sales for her business.

 2. Your website doesn’t handle your business needs

-I had a friend with an e-commerce business and he was using Squarespace.
+I had a friend with an e-commerce business, and he was using Squarespace.
 As his company grew into the millions, he realized that Squarespace, as he was using it, wasn’t built to handle the kind of site he needed to serve his customers.
-He made the switch to Shopify because it could handle the traffic and complexity he wanted in his website.
+He switched to Shopify because it could handle the traffic and complexity he wanted on his website.
 He sure didn’t have to redesign, but since he was moving over all his content, it was a no-brainer opportunity to update his design and make some strategic adjustments so his customers would find it easier to buy his product.

 3. Your website is visually outdated

-This is you if your website it’s 10, 20 years old and doesn’t reflect the quality of work you do anymore.
+This is you if your website it’s 10 or 20 years old and doesn’t reflect the quality of work you do anymore.
 The branding is old, the colors have changed, and you can’t showcase your product or service as well as your competitors.
-This is a great reason to redesign your website as it’s a direct reflection of who you are and how you want your customers to see you.
-They have to be able to trust you and how your website looks does matter.
+This is a great reason to redesign your website, as it directly reflects who you are and how you want your customers to see you.
+They have to be able to trust you, and how your website looks does matter.

 1. You feel like your current website isn’t good enough

-We do this thing as humans, in business or life, where we solve problems that don’t exist.
-Or, maybe I should rephrase that.
-We solve for the most visible and easy-to-identify problems that exist.
+We do this as humans, solving problems that don’t exist.
+Or maybe I should rephrase that.
+We solve the most visible and easy-to-identify problems that exist.
 Like a website.
-It’s the most obvious piece of marketing to blame when something doesn’t work.
+It’s the most prominent piece of marketing to blame when something doesn’t work.

-Just remember this: feelings are fleeting, facts are stubborn.
-If it’s a feeling, like my website isn’t good enough, you might wake up tomorrow feeling differently.
-If it’s based on facts, like people can’t figure out how to buy, a redesign may be in order.
+Just remember this: feelings are fleeting, and facts are stubborn.
+If it’s a feeling like my website isn’t good enough, you might wake up tomorrow feeling differently.
+A redesign may be in order if it’s based on facts like people can’t figure out how to buy.

-So just be honest with yourself regarding your motivation.
-Getting clear on the true problems typically reveal if you really need to redesign your website—or if your website design is fine, but it’s your offer, your messaging, your marketing strategy, or your sales funnel that’s the real problem.
+So be honest with yourself regarding your motivation.
+Getting clear on the actual problems reveals whether you need to redesign your website or your design is acceptable.
+Still, your offer, messaging, marketing strategy, or sales funnel is the real problem.

 2. You want to keep yourself or your employees “busy.”
 Aka, You don’t know what else to do